mlswg/mls-extensions/draft-ietf-mls-extensions.md

 the group state.
 Depending on the application design, this can be advantageous, because it is distributed via Welcome messages.
 However, it could also mean that the data is visible to the delivery service.
-Additionally, if the application makes use of GroupContextExtension proposals, it may be necessary to send all of the data with each such extension.
+Additionally, if the application makes use of GroupContextExtension proposals, it may be necessary to send all the data with each such extension.

 Including the data by hash only allows group members to agree on the data